Akhand-p-singh/Excel-Project/README.md

 ![App Screen Shot](https://raw.githubusercontent.com/Akhand-p-singh/Excel-Project/master/3.%20Call%20Center%20Dashboard/Dashboard%20Image.png)

-Data was captured by company internal software about the Customer calls and their experience.
+The company's internal software captured data about the Customer calls and their experience.

 #### Recommended Analysis -

 * Daily calls is there any drop?

-* How's the customer experience with call center executive?
-Did they solve the problem.
+* How's the customer experience with the call center executive?
+Did they solve the problem?

-* Most number of Complaint.
+* Most number of Complaints.

-* Is chat-bot really working to solve the customer query?
+* Is the chatbot working to solve the customer query?

-* Which call center recieve most number of calls?
+* Which call center receives the most number of calls?

 #### Interact with Live Dashboard [from here](https://1drv.ms/x/c/b9e917e0c771db36/EbfdSuVVwf1BgqC29jh3wm8BYrnqmmXpBaH2K588TDXRbg?e=HLGRk9)